The Zelda 64 Engine is the core engine for both Ocarina of Time and Majora's Mask.

 For example, in Majora's Mask there is a trick known as Fairy Fountain Wrong Warp which allows you to quickly travel between locations by hovering between the Fairy Fountain "rooms".

 Rooms are essentially the segments of a scene.
-Rooms contain the graphical data, and can contain a list actors to load.
+Rooms contain the graphical data, and can contain a list of actors to load.
 Up to two different rooms can be loaded at the same time, but this usually only occurs during a transition between rooms.

-Actors are the interactive elements and npcs that make up the world.
+Actors are the interactive elements and NPCs that make up the world.
 There are many different types of actors in Ocarina of Time, ranging from items, to dungeon objects like blocks and enemies, to NPCs, to environmental effects like sound effects and lighting, and to set pieces like Dark Link's room.

 In order to reduce lag, actors contain a flag that is used to determined if they should be rendered.
 The flag is set depending on the actor's distance from the camera and the direction the camera is facing.
 However, some actors will also use this flag to determine if it should be processed on a given frame.
 This results in a number of "If you don't see it, it's not there" glitches.